 An important goal of Ayurveda is to understand a person’s vikruti and then understand what aspects of a person’s environment have contributed to the disturbance.
 Once known, the goal is to correct the environment.
 In this context, environment refers to both what a patient takes in through their five senses as well as the nature of a patient’s lifestyle.
 While knowing a person’s prakruti is essential for understanding the deepest tendencies within a person, knowing a person’s vikruti is essential for devising a treatment program.
 Practitioners should remember that we always treat the current state of the doshas.

-According to the Caraka Samhita (the ultimate, ancient, classic reference on Ayurveda), there are three things that must be taken into consideration in order for a treatment to be considered ayurvedic: The ayurvedic physician must know the nature of the patient (prakruti), the nature of the imbalance or disease (vikruti) and the nature of the remedies (dravya guna – the qualities of a substance).
+According to the Charaka Samhita (the ultimate, ancient, classic reference on Ayurveda), there are three things that must be taken into consideration in order for a treatment to be considered ayurvedic: The ayurvedic physician must know the nature of the patient (Prakruti), the nature of the imbalance or disease (Vikruti) and the nature of the remedies (dravya guna – the qualities of a substance).
 With this knowledge, an ayurvedic practitioner can prescribe a program of care to guide the patient back to health.